shmam/Blackout/README.md

 # blackout
 A new way to share poetry.
+Blackout lets users creat their own blackout poetry pieces, and share them on a meaningful platform.

 Created using create-react-app
-## Goals
-[ ]: Create the front end functionality

-[ ]: Hook up to database

-[ ]: Implement random word queries for each poem

-[ ]: Social aspect to share and view other poems

-[ ]: Host on Heroku